wdi-sg/project-1/README.md

 ### The Game Play

-The objective of the game is to collect the colors in sequence within the time limit.
+The objective of the game is to collect the colours in sequence within the time limit.

-1. Player has to remember a sequence of colors before starting the game.
+1. Player has to remember a sequence of colours before starting the game.
 2. Once game starts, there will be a countdown timer depending on the difficulty of the game level.
 3. Player has use the keyboard arrow button the navigate the maze.
-4. Collecting the colors in sequence.
+4. Collecting the colours in sequence.
-5. Once all the colors are collected, the game will check if your input is the same as the pattern set by the game.
+5. Once all the colours are collected, the game will check if your input is the same as the pattern set by the game.
 6. If true, process to the next level.
 7. If false, retry the current level with a different sequence set by the game.
 8. Player will play through 15 levels.